ElfSundae/ESFramework/awesome.md

 ## Foundation

+- [ESFramework](https://github.com/ElfSundae/ESFramework) ESFramework is an efficient, small framework for iOS, macOS, watchOS, and tvOS.
+- [Nimbus](https://github.com/jverkoey/nimbus) Nimbus is an iOS framework whose feature set grows only as fast as its documentation.
 - [Masonry](https://github.com/SnapKit/Masonry) Harness the power of AutoLayout NSLayoutConstraints with a simplified, chainable and expressive syntax.
 - [KVOController](https://github.com/facebook/KVOController) Simple, modern, thread-safe key-value observing.
 - [AFNetworking](https://github.com/AFNetworking/AFNetworking) A delightful networking framework.